Fear and Anxiety Behaviors of Dogs and Cats

 What Causes Separation Anxiety?

 Change of Schedule: Similar to humans, dogs are creatures of habit.
-When that routine and habit cycle is changed abruptly it can cause unease and distress.
+When that routine and habit cycle is changed abruptly, it can cause unease and distress.
 When or how long a dog is left alone can trigger separation anxiety.

 Moving: Moving into a new house, apartment or residence is a common trigger of separation anxiety due to the unfamiliar surroundings.

 Mild to moderate cases of separation anxiety may be treated with counterconditioning or desensitization training programs.
 These techniques often use a wide combination of toys, foods, crate training, short trips away, positive reinforcements, or verbal cues.
-These training methods take time and patience and may require the assistance of trainer or animal behaviorist to achieve the best results.
-More severe cases may require medication to effectively treat.
+These training methods take time and patience and may require the assistance of a trainer or animal behaviorist to achieve the best results.
+More severe cases may require medication to be effectively treated.
 It is best to talk to your dog’s veterinarian for the best combination of training and medication.

 Does your dog suffer from separation anxiety?
 Have you used any training methods to help?
 Leave us a comment below!